-Small business tax deductions can help reduce your tax liability, but do you know which expenses qualify?
+Small business tax deductions can help reduce your tax liability, but which expenses qualify?

-Let’s review what is a tax write-off for small business, 27 of the best tax deductions and how to write off business expenses when it’s time to file.
+We’ll review what a tax write-off for small business is all about, 27 of the best tax deductions and how to write off business expenses when it’s time to file.

 What Are Small Business Tax Deductions?

 A tax deduction lowers your overall tax liability by decreasing your taxable income.
 This is different from a tax credit, which directly reduces the taxes you owe, not your taxable income.

 An expense must be categorized as both ordinary and necessary to be included in business tax write-offs.
-As defined by the Internal Revenue Service (IRS), ordinary expenses are costs that are “common and accepted” in your industry or business.
+As defined by the Internal Revenue Service (IRS), ordinary expenses are “common and accepted” costs in your industry or business.
 A necessary expense is a cost that is considered “helpful and appropriate” for your industry or business, but it’s not essential.

-Some “ordinary and necessary” business expense deductions include:
+Some “ordinary and necessary” business expense deductions can include:

 - Employee compensation